- The bat shall not be less than 25 inches or more than 34 inches in length; the barrel can be a maximum of 2 ⅝ inches. No wooden bats.

 - Each player present at the game and eligible to play will be in the batting order.

-- All players will bat and play at least two innings in the field.
+- Teams bat the entire roster of players at the game and each player must play at least two innings in the field.

 - Both teams shall bat the same number of players up to 9 in an inning (i.e. seven if one team has only 7, eight if one team has only 8, etc.)